rticommunity/rticonnextdds-examples/CONTRIBUTING.md

 # Contributing to rticonnext-examples

-## How do I request a feature or enhancement?
+## How to request a feature or enhancement

 If there is a new feature or enhancement that you would like to add to this repository, feel free to open an issue and we will take a look at it as